bradsimpson213/patchstagram-production/README.md

 ### TODO
 - finish post CRUD
+- AWS for profile images
-- demouser image
+- demouser image (patch image)
+- images table
 - likes CRU
-- comments CRUD
+- comments CRUD  (use modal for CU)
 - more seed data (fun)
 - follower/following
 - User info/admin page
 - aws setup (move all images?)
-- aws remove route logic to only delete AWS hosted images not Cloudinary seeded
+- aws remove route logic to only delete AWS hosted images not Cloudinary seeded (or seeded boolean on images?)
 - neat image carousel on posts (that auto cycles)
 - add theme boolean to user to store theme
 - public feed private/public post
+-sticky footer to bottom, add to all pages
+- memoize feed for preformance